robotframework/rellu/BUILD.rst

 4. Add short release notes to GitHub's `releases page
    <https://github.com/robotframework/rellu/releases>`_
    with a link to the full release notes.
+This can be also done after tagging_ when the aforementioned page already has the related tag.

 Set version
 -----------